 A pen is a tool for writing or drawing with ink.
 The most common form of pen in heraldry is the “quill pen”, sometimes misleadingly (and wrongly) blazoned simply a “quill”; it’s found in the canting arms of Coupens c.1312 [ANA2 514].
-The illustration of the quill pen is taken from Bossewell, 1572 [III.4v]; when blazoned simply as a “pen”, this form may always be used.
+The quill pen is the default form of pen for Society use; the illustration is taken from Bossewell, 1572 [III.4v].
 But other types of pen are also found in Society armory, most notably the “reed pen” or “calamus”; this is simply a tubular reed with a split point at one end.
 It’s similar to the pens found in the arms of Hales, c.1520 [Woodcock & Robinson pl.13].

 The Chronicler bears: Per pale sable and argent, two quills conjoined in pile counterchanged, a chief gules.